thillRobot/ros_workshop/module4/tutorial4_create_package/tutorial4_create_package.md

 # ROS Workshop - Tutorial 4 - Create Custom Package

 ## Overview:
-After completing _Tutorial 3 - Turtlesim_  You have begun learning ROS and you can are ready to create a custom C++ package.
+After completing _Tutorial 3 - Turtlesim_  You have begun learning ROS and you are ready to create a custom C++ package.
 You can read more [here](http://wiki.ros.org/catkin/Tutorials/create_a_workspace) on the wiki.

 ## System Requirements: